Houston Scaffolding Accident Lawyer

 A personal injury lawsuit against your employer or a third party poses new challenges with the burden of proving negligence.

 With a Houston personal injury lawyer on your side, you do not have to face this confusing legal landscape alone.
-Attorney Brian White & Associates, PC represents injured workers with a proven track record of recovering compensation for our clients.
+Attorney Brian White Personal Injury Lawyers represents injured workers with a proven track record of recovering compensation for our clients.
 Attorney Brian White is a Board Certified Personal Injury Trial Lawyer.
 This distinction is shared by just 3% of lawyers in Texas and it means he has the experience and expertise to take your case to court if needed.

-When you hire Attorney Brian White & Associates, PC, you can depend on our construction accident attorneys to:
+When you hire Attorney Brian White Personal Injury Lawyers you can depend on our construction accident attorneys to:

 - Perform a complete investigation into your accident